0x1eef/trip.rb/README.md

 ## <a id='examples'>Examples</a>

+### <a id='as-a-concurrent-tracer'>As a concurrent tracer</a>

 **1.**

 By default the tracer pauses on method call and method return events from methods implemented in Ruby:

 ```ruby
 def add(x,y)